laravel/docs/security.md

 ### Model & Table

 Most web applications provide a way for users to reset their forgotten passwords.
 Rather than forcing you to re-implement this on each application, Laravel provides convenient methods for sending password reminders and performing password resets.
 To get started, verify that your `User` model implements the `Illuminate\Auth\Reminders\RemindableInterface` contract.
-Of course, the `User` model included with the framework already implements this interface.
+Of course, the `User` model included with the framework already implements this interface, and uses the `Illuminate\Auth\Reminders\RemindableTrait` to include the methods needed to implement the interface.

 #### Implementing The RemindableInterface

+	use Illuminate\Auth\Reminders\RemindableTrait;
+	use Illuminate\Auth\Reminders\RemindableInterface;

 	class User extends Eloquent implements RemindableInterface {

-		public function getReminderEmail()
-		{
-			return $this->email;
-		}
+		use RemindableTrait;

 	}